Where we work

 Our advocacy work is both global and national.
 At the UN level, we have consistently submitted shadow reports to the UPR, CEDAW, ICCPR, CRC, ICESCR since 2008.

-EQUAL GROUND and Sri Lanka was represented on the Executive Board of the International Lesbian, Gay, Bisexual, Transgender and Intersex Association (ILGA) from 2004 till 2014 as Regional Representative and the Co-Secretary General positions.
+EQUAL GROUND and Sri Lanka was represented on the Executive Board of the International Lesbian, Gay, Bisexual, Transgender and Intersex Association (ILGA) from 2001 till 2010 as Regional Representatives and the Co-Secretary General positions.

 EQUAL GROUND formed a vital part of the RFSU/SIDA South Asia LGBT Network, a collaboration network of activists and organisations from Bangladesh, Pakistan, India, Nepal and Sri Lanka to improve Lesbian, Gay, Bisexual and Transgender (LGBT) rights and health (including HIV) in South Asia (2007-2012).